writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 Expanding on the example above, we may have two business questions:

-- _Do we've any used European electric cars in our possession?_
+- _Are there any used European electric cars in our possession?_
 - _If so, are they ready for sale?_